Recently Robert Irvine's restaurant, Fresh Kitchen, opened at the Pentagon.

 Before arriving I did a bit of research and found this article.

 To begin with, we've watched Robert Irvine cook on Food Network for years.
 We've watched him compete against Iron Chefs and compete to become an Iron Chef.
 We have watched his television show Restaurant Impossible.
 Through that we've already watched two specials he's done for the military.
 Now he's at the Pentagon with a special goal in mind.
 He wants the military to get healthy food that is cooked to order.
 Irvine claims he has hired the best chefs to not only accomplish these goals, but to also make the food taste delicious.
 Irvine's vision reflects his the experience he gleaned from the ten years he spent as a sailor and chef for the British navy.
-His goal is to move away from the traditional canned, frozen and salted meals (even though my husband insists those MREs are pretty special).
+His goal is to move away from the traditional canned, frozen and salted meals.
 Irvine's plan even includes a means to accomplish all of this without increasing the budget.
 Additionally some of the earnings from the restaurant will go towards "veterans' advocacy groups across the country."

 So off we went and...WOW!
 I wanted so badly to take photos with my cell phone, but I didn't dare because it's rather frowned upon by the Pentagon I was too scared to ask!
 But wow!
 The place is stunning!
 It's mostly modern (a style which I'm not keen on) but even I enjoyed it, probably because it had warmth.
 Lots of military pictures with Robert adorned the walls.
 Everyone was cheerful.
 (I rarely ever experience that in a restaurant on the east coast.)
 The staff was cheerfully humming along.
 (I rarely experience that in a restaurant anywhere.)
 This place had energy.
 I am a rather low key kind of gal but this place was getting me excited!